lastmile-ai/lastmile-docs/README.md

 [LastMile AI](https://lastmileai.dev) is a company that helps software developers build, test and deploy robust generative AI applications.
 Specifically, the company provides models and tools for developers to evaluate the performance of AI applications.

 ## Overview
 This repository contains the documentation for LastMile AI's products.
-The docsite is built with [Docusaurus](https://docusaurus.io)
+The autoeval is built with [Docusaurus](https://docusaurus.io)

 ## Contributing
 We welcome contributions from the community, especially fixes and improvements to the documentation.